Cantos of the Kalevala: Cantos 1 – 10: First Väinämöinen Cycle

-Väinämöinen rides away on a horse and after days of riding by the field of Osmo he conjures up a gigantic spruce with golden needles (leaves) and a flower top, and then the Moon to lit it by the top and Otava by the branches.
+Väinämöinen rides away on a horse and after days of riding by the field of Osmo he conjures up a gigantic spruce with golden needles (leaves) and a flower top, and then the Moon to light it by the top and Otava by the branches.
 He returns home and goes to the forge of Ilmarinen, tells the smith of his ordeal and asks him to go to Pohjola to marry the maiden in exchange for the forging of the Sampo.
 Ilmarinen says he will never go to the Northland.
 Väinämöinen instead tells him of the giant spruce in the field of Osmo with all of its wonders, which greatly intrigues Ilmarinen.

 Väinämöinen and Ilmarinen both go together to see the giant tree.
 Ilmarinen climbs it in an attempt to reach the Moon, at which point Väinämöinen sings up a storm that carries Ilmarinen off to Pohjola, over the Moon and under the Sun, by the shoulder of Otava.

 Ilmarinen meets Louhi, who asks him if he will forge the Sampo.
 She brings her daughter dressed in finest garments and jewels and offers her in exchange for the forging of the Sampo.
 Ilmarinen accepts and begins work on creating his forge.

 After the forge is created and the work begins, Ilmarinen works ceaselessly for four days and nights but nothing comes of his efforts but beautiful trinkets.
 He calls the wind to blow, to work his bellows, a wind blows from all direction, it blew for three days and at the end of the third day Ilmarinen checks his furnace and sees the wonderful Sampo forming, he works it with his hammer and anvil and finally completes the Sampo.

 The Sampo grinds all day, it grinds vats of grain, salt and gold one each for eating, for storing and for trading.
 Louhi grows delighted and takes the Sampo to the mountain of copper and locks it away behind nine heavy locks.

 Ilmarinen's task now completed, he goes to the daughter of Louhi and asks her to come with him.
 She tells him she cannot leave home yet.
 Ilmarinen becomes downhearted.
 He is consulted by Louhi who prepares him food and drink then sends him home.